Cover Photo © 2011 Marilyn Stringer

 This one is not for the blues purists.
 Tippins is an outstanding singer and songwriter with a style that is definitely more rock than blues.
 But if you enjoy some variety in your musical playlist – and especially if you are a member of the original Woodstock generation – Russ Tippins offers a look back to the days when rock music really did rock.
 This disc held up through repeated listens and is worth checking out.

 Reviewer Mark Thompson is president of the Crossroads Blues Society in Rockford.
 IL.
 He has been listening to music of all kinds for fifty years.
 The first concert he attended was in Chicago with The Mothers of Invention and Cream.
 Life has never been the same.

-For those of you who are planning to come to Chicago for the Blues Blast Music Awards at Buddy Guy's Legends in October, our official hotel for the awards is the Essex Inn located just around the corner from Legends.
+For those of you who are planning to come to Chicago for the Blues Blast Music Awards at Buddy Guy's Legends in October, we have some good news.
+We have negotiated a block of 25 rooms at a discount rate of only $139.
+Our official hotel for the awards is the Essex Inn located just around the corner from Legends.

 It is a nice hotel within walking distance.
-Get your reservation before they are gone.
+Hurry though because there are only 25 rooms guaranteed at this rate.
+Get your reservation before they are gone,